Colon polyps care at Mayo Clinic

 Expertise and rankings

 Mayo Clinic researchers are working to improve diagnosis and treatment of colon polyps.
-Specific efforts include developing and assessing enhanced screening methods for colon polyps and for hereditary polyp disorders, as well as the natural history of FAP.
+Specific efforts include developing and assessing enhanced screening methods for colon polyps and for hereditary polyp disorders, as well as determining the natural history of FAP.

 Mayo Clinic patients in Minnesota are placed on a colorectal cancer prevention registry and updated on new screening techniques and procedures.
 Mayo researchers are working to discover more genetic mutations that cause hereditary polyp disorders.